 How to make Ven Pongal in Instant Pot

-Press SAUTE (Normal) on Instant Pot.
+Press SAUTE on Instant Pot.
 Add ghee to the Pot.

-Once POT becomes hot, add in Cashewnuts.
+Once the Pot becomes hot, add in Cashewnuts.
 Saute until cashew nuts turn light brown in colour.

-In the same ghee, add peppercorns, ginger, cumin seeds asafoetida and curry leaves.
+Add peppercorns, ginger, cumin seeds, asafoetida, and curry leaves in the same ghee.
 Saute until the ingredients splutter.
 Remove and keep it aside.

 Next, add the dal and rice.
 Saute for less than 1 minute till the dal becomes aromatic.